-Use this letter to inform the requester that you have had to transfer some or all (Download PDF 494 their request to another agency subject to the OIA or LGOIMA.
+Use this letter to inform the requester that you have had to transfer some or all of their request to another agency subject to the OIA or LGOIMA.

 Work sheets and other resources

 Use the step-by-step work sheets we've developed to help agencies process OIA and LGOIMA requests.